ghapanda/MERN-MASTERMINDS/README.md

 The method we used to run our project on a Windows operating system was to use VSCode's MongoDB extension.

-To install MongoDB through VSCode, install the MongoDB extension.
+To install MongoDB through VSCode, install the MongoDB extension named "MongoDB for VS Code".

 Then, connect to the extension via any method.
 We used a connection string with a MongoDB free account.